My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 While you’re in Beitou, be sure to stop by the Thermal Valley area, where you’ll find the steamiest waters you’ll ever see!

-This super peaceful area features classic Japanese-style wooden structures such as small bridges crossing over crystal clear water flowing through rock formations which make for great photo opportunities.
+This super peaceful area features classic Japanese-style wooden structures such as small bridges crossing over crystal clear water flowing through rock formations which make for great photo ops.

 To get there from the main road where Google Maps will take you, look for the stairs that descend into an alleyway.
 This is the entrance to get to the ground level.